 - Many higher education institutions only accept transfer credits from accredited institutions

 The University of Nebraska-Medical Center (UNMC) is accredited by the Higher Learning Commission (HLC).
 UNMC has been continuously accredited since 1913.
 The Office of Academic Affairs is responsible for coordinating University efforts to prepare for the accrediting agency’s periodic site visits and reviews.
-The university last underwent a comprehensive self-study and site visit during the 2006-07 academic year.
-Currently, teams are in the process of building a comprehensive self-study for the next comprehensive HLC evaluation, in 2016-17.
+The university last underwent a comprehensive self-study and site visit during the 2016-17 academic year.

 UNMC's Statement of Affiliation Status (confirmation of accreditation) can be accessed on the Higher Learning Commission's website.